ThomasWilkinson28/ThomasWilkinson28/README.md

 ⚙️Sensors and Automation

 ## Experience
 ##### I enjoy applying and fortifying the knowledge I learn through various projects.
-Some examples of projects I have worked on are:
+Each of projects listed bellow are has helped me refine one or more skills:

 - An Autonomous/Manual Gripper robot.